 - 3 points per dollar on select streaming services

 - Earn 1 point per dollar on all other purchases

 Also, receive credit of up to $50 annually on hotel stays purchased through Ultimate Rewards.
 New cardmembers will receive this credit immediately and existing cardmembers will start earning after the next anniversary.

 Each anniversary, you’ll receive bonus points equal to 10% of total purchases made the previous year.
 This excludes any sign up bonus points, so it’s only on points earned from spending.

 The annual fee is $95, but the welcome offer alone is worth a lot more than that.

 Southwest Rapid Rewards personal credit cards

-The current offer on all 3 versions of Southwest personal cards is up to 100,000 Rapid Rewards points.
-Earn 50,000 bonus points after spending $2,000 on purchases in the first 3 months.
-Earn an additional 50,000 points if you spend a total of $12,000 in the first 12 months.
+The current offer on all 3 versions of Southwest personal cards is 40,000 Rapid Rewards points after spending $1,000 on purchases in the first 3 months.

 Here are other details about each of the cards:

 The annual Fee is $69.
 Bonus Categories include 2 points per dollar on Southwest, 2 points per dollar on local transit and commuting, including rideshare, 2 points per dollar on internet, cable, phone service, and select streaming.
 Earn 1 point per dollar on all other purchases.
 Extra Benefits include 3,000 bonus points every anniversary.